Rene Saguisag: Personal life

-Rene and Dulce's youngest daughter, Kaissa Saguisag is a gymnast, but a knee injury ended her quest for gold at the 24th Southeast Asian Games.
-Their son Rebo, is also a lawyer who is the executive director and former commissioner of the University Athletic Association of the Philippines, and the city councilor of Makati.
+Rene and Dulce's youngest daughter, Caissa Saguisag is a gymnast, but a knee injury ended her quest for gold at the 24th Southeast Asian Games.
+Their son, Rebo, is also a lawyer who is the executive director and former commissioner of the University Athletic Association of the Philippines, and a city councilor of Makati from 2019 to 2025.
 Rebo also joined MABINI.
 According to Saguisag, FLAG pursued a policy of recruiting young lawyers, while MABINI has become an old law firm, which also includes Mayor Abby Binay, whose father Jejomar Binay was vice-president.
 Saguisag claimed that MABINI has become more "MABINAY" or biased for the Binay dynasty.
-However, they continue to maintain their friendship from their time at FLAG and MABINI.
-In fact, since the end of Binay's term as vice-president, both have spoken out against the red-tagging from ex-President Duterte and his generals, including Antonio Parlade.
-Though he did not vote for former President Joseph Estrada, implying he was a substandard president, his wife Dulce worked for Estrada, and Saguisag, like many was completely aghast by the Second EDSA Revolution because it stood against constitutional procedures and devolved into a mob rule.
+However, they continued to maintain their friendship from their time at FLAG and MABINI, and spoke out together against the red-tagging from ex-President Duterte and his generals, including Antonio Parlade.
+Though he did not vote for former President Joseph Estrada, implying he was a substandard president, his wife Dulce worked for Estrada, and Saguisag, like many was completely aghast at the Second EDSA Revolution because it stood against constitutional procedures and devolved into a mob rule.
 In terms of personal beliefs, Saguisag always maintained a strong faith as a practicing Catholic.

+Death

+Saguisag died on April 24, 2024, at the age of 84.
+He had made his final public appearance on April 9 (Day of Valor) at a ceremony at the Bantayog ng mga Bayani in Quezon City.

+On April 26, 2024, his wake was held at the Santuario de San Antonio Parish Church, Multipurpose Capilla de Virgen, McKinley Road, Forbes Park, Makati.

+On May 7, 2024, the Senate of the Philippines flew its national flag at half-mast and approved Resolution No. 1009, which honored Saguisag.